Kurohyou-Studios/R20AutoCode/readme.md

 5. I recommend pinning the extension to the extension tray in your browser for easier access while working on conversion tasks.

 ## Using the Extension
 Currently, the extension only works with sheet files.
-To enable the extension's injected content in your sheet sandbox, simply click the extension's icon in your extension tray.
-A popup will drop down from the icon to tell you that the extension is now active.
-You should also notice that your sandbox tools have changed, and have been moved to the upper left corner of the browser window.
 Once the extension is enabled in your sandbox, follow these steps to begin monitoring your code:

 1. Click the `Select Directory` button in the modified sandbox tools container.
 A dialogue will appear asking you to select a directory to monitor.
 Make sure to select the directory that your HTML, CSS, and translation.json files are directly in (e.g. they are not in sub folders within the folder you select)
 2. Your browser will prompt you with a security prompt to ensure you want the site to have access to the contents of the folder.